Carl Henry Clerk: Pastoral work and journalism

-He was a catechist in charge of the local church at Manyakpogunor (1926–1932).
+Clerk was a catechist in charge of the local church at Manyakpogunor (1926–1932).
 He was ordained a minister on 6 February 1944 at the Ebenezer Presbyterian Church, together with two other ordinands, Messrs.
 Cleland and Nartey.
-Clerk's father who was then eighty-one years old, was among the ordination ceremony's officiating clergy.
+Clerk's father, who was then eighty-one years old, was among the ordination ceremony's officiating clergy.
 Carl Clerk gave the inaugural sermon on behalf of the three newly installed ministers of the Gospel.

-C. H. Clerk served as a chaplain in local churches at Abokobi (1944–1946); Sekondi (1946–1947); Teshie (1948) and Osu (1949).
+Clerk served as a chaplain in local churches at Abokobi (1944–1946); Sekondi (1946–1947); Teshie (1948) and Osu (1949).
 As a chaplain at Abokobi, he established the local middle school there.
 At Odumase, he led the formation of the church choir and was its lead organist and first choirmaster.
 Additionally, at Somanya, he acquired the building for the local Presbyterian chapel and founded and robed the church choir.

 Like his father before him, he was elected the fourth Synod Clerk of the Presbyterian Church of the Gold Coast, serving as the organisation's de facto chief administrator from 1950 to 1954.
-As Synod Clerk and organisational head, Carl Henry Clerk was instrumental in the start and completion of the old Church Offices at Accra.
+As Synod Clerk and organisational head, Clerk was instrumental in the start and completion of the old Church Offices at Accra.
 He led the Gold Coast delegation and was among five representatives from Africa to the World Council of Churches' second assembly, a global ecumenical meeting held in Evanston, Illinois from 15 to 31 August 1954.
-At the opening session of the assembly, discussions were held on main topics of that era, including desegregation and interracial marriage.
-Carl Clerk also served as the Editor of the Christian Messenger newspaper from 1960 to 1963.
+At the opening session of the assembly, discussions were held on a few of the civil rights topics of that era, including desegregation and interracial marriage.
+Clerk also served as the Editor of the Christian Messenger newspaper from 1960 to 1963.